xyflow/xyflow/README.md

 - `style`: css properties
 - `className`: additional class name

+### Validation

+The handle receives the additional class names `connecting` when the connection line is above the handle and `valid` if the connection is valid.
+You can find an example which uses these classes [here](/example/src/Validation/index.js).

 ### Multiple Handles

 If you need multiple source or target handles you can achieve this by creating a custom node.
 Normally you just use the id of a node for the `source` or `target` of an edge.
 If you have multiple source or target handles you need to pass an id to these handles.
 These ids get then added to the node id, so that you can connect a specific handle.
 If you have a node with an id = `1` and a handle with an id = `a` you can connect this handle by using the id = `1__a`.